controlmyspace/Computational-Practises-2025-sound-image-processing/README.md

 <h3>Week-10: Simulation & Behaviour</h3>

-Create an interactive sketch implementing Particle Systems and ArrayLists.
+Create an interactive sketch implementing Particle Systems and Array Lists.

 The sketch should have:
 at least 3 vectors (PVector) for each particle: location, velocity, acceleration,